opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 - simple virtual machine resource scheduling on multiple nodes

 OPNFV mainly supports OpenStack as the VIM up to the 2019.12 release.
-The VNFs used in the OVP program, and features in scope for the program which are considered to be basic to all VNFs, require commercial OpenStack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
+The VNFs used in the OVP NFVI program, and features in scope for the program which are considered to be basic to all VNFs, require commercial OpenStack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
 This requirement significantly